 April is Occupational Therapy Month!
-It is a perfect time to celebrate what it means to be an OT, to raise awareness for the profession, to show appreciation, and also grow as a clinician.
+It is a perfect time to celebrate what it means to be an OT, raise awareness for the profession, show appreciation, and grow as a clinician.
 Occupational Therapy practitioners are a vital part of the healthcare team whose hard work and dedication should not go unnoticed.
-Below you can find a list of easy ways to celebrate OT month.
-By no means is it an exhaustive list, but hopefully it will help you while you plan your own celebration!
+Below is a list of easy yet fun OT holiday activities to celebrate practitioners in April.
+By no means is it an exhaustive list, but hopefully, it will help you while you plan your own celebration!

 1. Show Appreciation

 This one really goes out to the rest of the rehab team as well as OTs.
-Life in any healthcare field can be stressful and at times we can become complacent and experience signs of burn out.
-There is nothing quite like having someone acknowledge the hard work that you have been doing by a small sign of appreciation.
+Life in any healthcare field can be stressful, and at times, we can become complacent and experience signs of burnout.
+There is nothing quite like having someone acknowledge the hard work you have been doing with a small sign of appreciation.
 Give your OTs and COTAs a thank you card, order a cake, give them a gift.
-It really does not matter how much money you spend or what you do, I am positive that anything will be appreciated!
+It really does not matter how much money you spend or what you do, and I am positive that anything will be appreciated!

 2. Throw A Party!

-Without a doubt in my mind, the majority of the population have absolutely no clue what occupational therapy is, the training necessary to become OTs/COTAs, and cannot give you one single reason as to why it is important!
-Have an in-service for other disciplines within the facility you work in so they have a better understanding of how you help others to achieve a higher quality of life!
+Without a doubt, in my mind, the majority of the population have absolutely no clue what occupational therapy is, the training necessary to become OTs/COTAs, and cannot give you one single reason as to why it is important!
+Have an in-service for other disciplines within the facility you work in so they understand how you help others achieve a higher quality of life!
 Not only will this likely increase your referrals (and make them more accurate), but it will also give the interdisciplinary team a better understanding of your goals when working with patients.

 4. Community Outreach

-Because of the lack of awareness discussed previously, there are so many people who would benefit from hearing from OTs/COTAs.
-Go to high school career fairs to educate students on job opportunities that they will not hear about otherwise.
-Volunteer to teach a class, take a fieldwork student, connect with a local college, participate in a health or job fair, just get involved!
+Because of the lack of awareness discussed previously, many people would benefit from hearing from OTs/COTAs.
+Go to high school career fairs to educate students on job opportunities otherwise that they will not hear about.
+Volunteer to teach a class, take a fieldwork student, connect with a local college, participate in a health or job fair, get involved!

 5. Continuing Education